Strelok2013/2D-Graphics-Project/index.md

 This page is currently under construction while I figure out how exactly github pages work.

-I am currently studying game programming at AIE (full course name unavailable as its really long and unnecessary)
+I have recently completed my second year of games programming at AIE.

-I have a little 2D graphics project that I am not working on much, yet.
+I have a little 2D graphics project that I am currently working on!

 The following is the current state of my 2D graphics project.

 ![vladsimage](/SiteImages/anim1.gif)

-My goal is to have a solid 2D graphics system, from which I will then move onto 3D.
-And after that I'll move onto physics, then gameplay, then... well basically have a fully fledged game engine more or less.
-This is mainly to develop my skills across the board in game development on the programming side, maybe after that I could take up art.

-I program mainly in C++ but currently I'm using C# for my school project that I am doing at AIE.
+As of 01/12/2021 I am trying to implement a "Chunk" rendering system also known as sprite batching.
+Essentially I would like to be able to render several sprites all neatly arranged into a block.

+My current roadmap of features for the 2D graphics project is:
+Sprite Batching
+Animated Sprites

+Sprite sorting (so that certain sprites render over the top of others) Improve lighting (Occlusion and lightmaps)

+I program mainly in C++ but I can also use C#, specifically the Unity scripting portion which I used to help create a game for an assignment.
+I'm more partial to C++ rather than C# generally.
+I'm currently working with the latest version of OpenGL (4.5) and after completing my roadmap of the 2D graphics project I'd like to move onto Vulkan for more industry relevant skills/standards.

-You can email me at vgozhyi@gmail.com if you're interested in my project.
+You can email me at vgozhyi@gmail.com if you're interested in my project or for general contact.